-A Deductible is a specific dollar amount that is paid by a Member for Covered Benefits received each Plan Year or Calendar Year.
-See your Schedule of Benefits to see which type of year applies to your Plan.
+A Deductible is a specific dollar amount that is paid by a Member for Covered Benefits received each Calendar Year See your Schedule of Benefits to see which type of year applies to your Plan.

 A Deductible is applied:

 - before any benefits subject to the Deductible are paid by the Plan. - on the date the benefit is received.